-Zen-node support cold storage out of the box.
+The Zen-node supports cold storage out of the box.

 # Create a new walletzen-cli wallet-create PASSWORD# Backup the mnemonic phrasezen-cli mnemonicphrase PASSWORD# Export the zen public key to the hot-readonly machinezen-cli exportzenpublickey

-Now on the read-only machine (which connected to the internet) run:
+Now on the read-only machine (which is connected to the internet) run:

 # Replace the public key with the one you got from the secure machinezen-cli importzenpublickey xpub6BfTT2Gufvz2h7j8kPXRNcyTio4RMNx1LAt9JN3SyQpmT8sBsnjLujXFqba97VEvNcipMpcPNp5P7bUroGdneVbCAXqSW787zHorRZ8e4K# To retrieve your balancezen-cli balance# To get an addresszen-cli address

-You can also get a unique address from the readonly wallet, make sure to read the payment processing page.
+You can also generate unique addresses from the read-only wallet, to do so make sure to read the payment processing page.

-To send tokens from the cold storage you first have to create the raw transaction.
-On the readonly machine run the following:
+To send assets from the cold storage you first have to create the raw transaction.
+On the read-only machine run the following:

 # Create a raw transaction, a new file with the hash of the transaction will be created# 00 is the Zen asset identifier# 1 is the amount (one kalapa)# Replace the address with your addresszen-cli rawtx-create 00 1 zen1q3rjsrsdmyy3lmqxg7az5yvmpffflygeguljulwu476frqlruycrq5tgw4t# Copy the created file to the Secure machine, e.g "6f3728e7de74872bd69796dac8f9964bb08a1459960ff10c308c133dd6e2f4f4.raw"